SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 When using this option, the materialSampleID data must be part of the document name.

 Follow the :ref:`Batch_rename-link` instructions to add this information to the document names.
-For assemblies, if materialSampleID was used in De Novo Assembly to create the assemblies to be annotated, it will automatically be part of the assembly name - despite this, use the Batch Rename function to rename the documents to ensure it is correctly linked.
+For contigs, if materialSampleID was used in De Novo Assembly to create the contigs to be annotated, it will automatically be part of the contig name - despite this, use the Batch Rename function to rename the documents to ensure it is correctly linked.

 Indicate where in the document name materialSampleID is found and how portions of the document name are separated.
-In the example above, the materialSampleID is found in the first part of the assembly name and separated by “_(Underscore)”.
+In the example above, the materialSampleID is found in the first part of the contig name and separated by “_(Underscore)”.

 Click “OK” and Geneious Prime will perform the Annotate with FIMS Data Only function on the selected documents.

-If the function is successful, updated FIMS data (such as taxonomy) should now be associated with the selected assembly or sequence files.
+If the function is successful, updated FIMS data (such as taxonomy) should now be associated with the selected contig or sequence files.

 If the function is not successful (which can happen for a variety of reasons), an *Operation Failed* window such as the one below will pop up and the second option in the *Annotate with FIMS Data Only* window should be tried, as described below.